AswinWebDev/chartjs-Dashboard/README.md

-# Project Name
+# chartyboard

-This project is a dashboard page made using Vite and React, and includes the Material UI library.
+This project is a dashboard page made using Vite and React, and includes the Material UI library,react-chartjs2.

 # Installation